99dev88/Bike-Sales-Dashboard/README.md

 # Bike-Sales-Dashboard
-In this, we use Excel for a company to measure there bike sales
+In this, we use Excel for a company to measure there bike sales.